 COVID-19 update for Whistler

-VCH extends its appreciation for the support and partnership of the Resort Municipality of Whistler in running the vaccination clinics in this community.
+VCH would like to extend its appreciation for the support and partnership of the Resort Municipality of Whistler in running the vaccination clinics, which was critical to their success.

 Vancouver Coastal Health is responsible for the delivery of $4.1 billion in community, hospital and long-term care to more than one million people in communities including Richmond, Vancouver, the North Shore, Sunshine Coast, Sea to Sky corridor, Powell River, Bella Bella and Bella Coola.
 VCH also provides specialized care and services for people throughout B.C., and is the province's hub of health-care education and research.